MG Software.

 2-Week Sprint Planning

-Standard sprint planning template for two-week sprints with velocity calculation, capacity matrix per team member and detailed story point estimation.
+Standard sprint planning template for two-week sprints with velocity calculation based on the last five sprints, capacity matrix per team member with availability percentage and detailed story point estimation via planning poker.

-Best for: Suited for established scrum teams working in a fixed two-week cadence that need detailed capacity planning and tracking.
+Best for: Suited for established scrum teams working in a fixed two-week cadence that have built up stable velocity data and need detailed capacity planning per team member.

 1-Week Sprint Planning

-Compact variant for short sprints focusing on quick prioritisation, daily check-ins and a limited number of stories per sprint.
+Compact variant for short sprints focusing on quick prioritisation by the product owner, daily check-ins, a limited number of stories per sprint and minimal documentation overhead for maximum speed.

-Best for: Ideal for small teams or startup environments where fast iterations and direct feedback outweigh extensive planning.
+Best for: Ideal for small teams of up to five people or startup environments where fast iterations, direct feedback and short time-to-market matter more than extensive planning and documentation.

 Continuous Flow Planning

-Kanban-inspired variant without a fixed sprint length, featuring WIP limits, lead time measurements and pull-based workflows.
+Kanban-inspired variant without a fixed sprint length, featuring WIP limits per column, lead time and cycle time measurements, pull-based workflows and cumulative flow diagrams for bottleneck detection.

-Best for: Perfect for support teams, DevOps teams or situations where work arrives continuously and fixed sprints are not practical.
+Best for: Perfect for support teams, DevOps teams or situations where work arrives continuously and unpredictably and fixed sprints are not practical due to the nature of the work.

 How to use